writethedocs/www/docs/conf/na/cfp.md

 We love talks that deliver hard-earned knowledge based on real-world experience and research.
-Whether it's a story about spreading the documentarian gospel in your company or tips and tricks for writing that you've learned, come share it with people who are eager to know.
+Whether it's a story about spreading the documentarian gospel in your company, or tips and tricks for writing, come share it with people who are eager to know.

 We believe that tech writing and documentation don't always get the respect and consideration they deserve.
 Come share the problems with documentation your